Skip to main content

 Run the narrative in a fixed order: problem recap, proposed approach, what is included, and what happens next.
 Keep one CTA only, such as approve scope or book kickoff.
 If your interactive flow implies more than your statement of work includes, you create avoidable friction.
 Keep your demo and commercial terms aligned, especially if you price by outcomes, as outlined in Value-Based Pricing: A Freelancer's Guide.

 After sharing the proposal, follow up based on behavior, not guesswork.
 Views, shares, and usage/distribution signals can show what resonated and whether more stakeholders are involved.
-First confirm what your tool actually tracks.
+First confirm what your tool actually tracks from vendor documentation or platform settings.
 If data is basic, use it for timing and stakeholder questions.
-If deeper activity is available after verification, tailor follow-up to the sections that got attention.
+If deeper activity data is confirmed, tailor follow-up to the sections that got attention.

 Use this close-stage checklist before sending: